Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Southwark and are not the council.
 About us

-The committee is scheduled to hear from Councillor Sarah King, Leader of the Council, and Althea Loderick, Chief Executive, to discuss the council's performance in delivering its Council Plan 2022–2026.
-The report pack includes an End of Term Report 2022-26
+The committee was scheduled to hear from Councillor Sarah King, Leader of the Council, and Althea Loderick, Chief Executive, regarding the council's performance in delivering its Council Plan 2022–2026.
+The report for this item, the End of Term Report 2022-26

 Review of Neighbourhood Community Infrastructure Levy (NCIL)